cfclrk/setenv-file/README.md

 # Usage in org-mode

-Set Emacs environment variables from an org mode document by evaluating the `src` block below (with `C-c C-c`):
+The example below shows a convenient way to declare and set environment variables in an `org` document:

     #+NAME: env
     | Var  | Value    |